harshal-rembhotkar/Vault-manager/README.md

 # go-website-health

-## Description
+# Description
-`go-website-health` is a tiny tool written in Go that checks if a given domain is up or down.
+`go-website-health` is a tiny program written in Go that checks if a given domain is up or down.
 It uses the TCP protocol to determine the reachability of the domain.

-## Installation
+# Installation

 1. Make sure you have Go installed on your machine.
 You can download it from [here](https://golang.org/dl/).
 2. Clone this repository: